 How do I get an SR-22 in Florida?

-Getting insurance in Florida involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.
+If you need SR-22 insurance in Florida, you must buy a car insurance policy and have the insurance company file the SR-22 form with the Department of Motor Vehicles (DMV).

 Getting the right car insurance: